Vikram1323/godot-docs/classes/class_aabb.rst

 :ref:`Vector3<class_Vector3>` **get_support** **(** :ref:`Vector3<class_Vector3>` dir **)** |const|

-Returns the support point in a given direction.
-This is useful for collision detection algorithms.
+Returns the vertex of the AABB that's the farthest in a given direction.
+This point is commonly known as the support point in collision detection algorithms.

 .. rst-class:: classref-item-separator